Dr Carolina Loch, Dental biomaterials and biomechanics

-- The use of 3D printing in the fabrication of dental appliances and prostheses.
+- CAD/CAM and 3D printing for the fabrication of dental appliances and prostheses;

-- Forensic biology – in vitro modelling of blunt force trauma, forensic odontology, wounding and ballistic blood splatter analysis, development of simulant materials for forensic modelling.
+- In vitro modelling of blunt force trauma, forensic odontology, wounding and ballistic blood splatter analysis, development of simulant materials for forensic modelling.

 Implantology and associated superstructures